mikeliddle/TunnelTestEnv/Readme.md

 4. If the Code PowerShell Extension is not installed, install it by clicking View > Extensions then type "Powershell" in the search box, and select the PowerShell extension.
 More info is at https://code.visualstudio.com/docs/languages/powershell.

 ### Debug Configurations
 Debugging a PowerShell script with command-line parameters is done with Configurations.
-The Configurations are stored in the TunnelTestEnv\.vscode\launch.json file.
-The first three configurations in that file are customized for TunnelTestEnv, and they have "TunnelTestEnv" in their names.
+The Configurations are stored in the ...\TunnelTestEnv\.vscode\launch.json file.
+The four configurations in that file are customized for TunnelTestEnv.
 To update the Configurations:
 1. In Visual Studio Code, select File > Open Folder..., browse to and select the TunnelTestEnv folder, then click "Select Folder".
 2. If the Solution Explorer window is not open, in the top menu click View > Explorer.
 3. Open .vscode\launch.json.
 4. Note the TunnelTestEnv custom configurations:
    1. Create TunnelTestEnv: This configuration creates a complete test environment and configures a tenant.
+   2. Delete TunnelTestEnv: This configuration deletes the test environment.
-   2. Create Signoff TunnelTestEnv: This configuration creates a test environment without configuring a tenant, and without mstunnel-setup being run on the server VM.
+   3. Create Signoff TunnelTestEnv: This configuration creates a test environment without configuring a tenant, and without mstunnel-setup being run on the server VM.
-   3. Delete TunnelTestEnv: This configuration deletes the test environment.
+   4. Delete Signoff TunnelTestEnv: This configuration deletes the signoff test environment.
 5. Modify an existing configuration, or if you want, you can create new configurations.
 It is recommended that you provide at least a subscription ID and a VM name, but you may also want to add other command-line parameters.

 ### Select a Configuration